About

 Overview of CityCamp.

 CityCamp is a global movement of community-focused events that foster civic collaboration and innovation.
+These events bring people together to improve their communities.
+Everyone is welcome to join and share their ideas and skills to help make their city a better place.

 History href="#history"